 To keep lemongrass plants going through cold winters, you can easily start a new plant by digging a division or even rooting a young shoot.
 It's even possible to start a plant from the shoots you can get in the grocery stores.
 Simply place them in a cup of water and, once roots begin to grow, plant them in well-drained potting soil.

 Throughout the growing season, you can gather leaves as needed by cutting them at the base of the plant.
 To harvest whole stalks of lemongrass, cut the stalks when they're roughly 2-1/2 inches long and nearly an inch wide at the base.

 Lemongrass requires liquid to disperse its essential oils.
-Steep leaves in hot water for a refreshing tea, or use it to season soups, stews, or marinades.
-Chop excess stalks and freeze for up to one year, and freeze leaf pieces for up to five months.
+The simplest way to do this is to steep the leaves in hot water for a refreshing tea, or use it to season soups, stews, and marinades.
+You can also chop any excess stalks and freeze them for up to one year, and leaf pieces for up to five months.